Two Residents, Two Staff From Lyon County Nursing Home Have COVID-19

 At least four people associated with a western Kentucky nursing home have now tested positive for the COVID-19 disease.

 The River’s Bend Retirement Community is in Lyon County.
 A 94-year-old resident tested positive on Tuesday.
-She’s now being cared for in her granddaughter’s home in Tennessee, and her diagnosis spurred county officials to seek widespread testing.
+She’s now being treated in her granddaughter’s home in Tennessee, and her diagnosis spurred county officials to seek widespread testing.

 On Friday, the Lyon County Judge Executive said 50 people who live or work at the nursing home were tested after the initial positive case was announced.
 By Friday evening, a dozen test results had been returned — with a quarter of them positive.